ConnorUnwin/DPD-Hack-Day-2019/README.md

 ![](./images/bbt.jpg)

 ## Technologies Used
-  To build the game logic JavaScript was used along Bootstrap and  some custom CSS to create a web interface.
+  To build the game logic JavaScript was used along with Bootstrap and some custom CSS to create a web interface.
   - Bootstrap (v4)
   - AwesomeFonts (For Icons)

 ## Game Design
-As the Trek game requires the follow values; scissors, paper, rock, lizard and spock.
+The Trek game requires the following values; scissors, paper, rock, lizard and spock.
 These were put in to an array as shown bellow.
 ```javascript
 var gameValues = [“scissors”, ”paper”, ”rock”, ”lizard”, “spock”];
 ```
 ### Winning Combinations
-Then to understand which player would win, winning combinations need to be created.
+To understand which player would win, winning combinations need to be created.
 For simplicity, winning combinations were created using the index number for each value within the gameValues array.
 - Scissors Wins = [0] [1]
 - Paper Wins = [1] [2]
 - Rock Wins = [2] [3]